jennguyen1/nhuyhoa/_posts/2016-02-02-Multiple-Comparisons.md

 For balanced groups, the groups are significantly different if $$\vert \bar{y}_{i.} - \bar{y}_{i'.} \vert \ge Q_{\alpha, k - 1, dfE} s_{\epsilon} \sqrt{1 / n}$$.

 ## Scheffe's Method
 Scheffe's method applies to all possible contrasts (not just pairwise comparisons) and is the preferred method when many or all contrasts are of interest.
 A contrast is a linear function of the group means.
 Thus with Scheffe's test, one can measure whether a group of means is significantly different from another group of means.
+It controls the family-wise error rate.

 Procedure: